 What Happens at the airport?

 Before you leave, for India we will give you numbers for our team in India.
-Please ensure you have these and get in touch if there are any concerns.
-Once everyone’s arrived, we’ll take you to your accommodation and you’ll get the chance to settle in for the evening and relax before getting ready to explore the following day.
+Please ensure you have these saved in your phone, or on your person, and get in touch if there are any concerns.
+Once everyone’s arrived, we’ll take you to the School of Ancient Wisdom and you’ll get the chance to settle in and relax, before getting ready to start the program the following day.

 Please ensure that you have registered and applied for the appropriate visa online before you depart for India.
 You need to apply for an E-Tourist Visa (Electronic Tourist Visa) online.

 This link (https://indianvisaonline.gov.in/visa/tvoa.html) will give you a list of countries that are eligible for the ETA visa online process and a step by step guide to applying for the visa online.
-The visa costs about £40-£100 which can vary depending on your Nationality and takes around 3 days to process.
+The visa costs about £40-£100 which can vary depending on your Nationality.
 Please ensure your passport is valid for 6 months after your arrival date in India.

 You can only apply a maximum of 120 days and a minimum of 4 days before your arrival date in India, so please do not apply too early or too late.